gfargo/coco/README.md

 # For the current branch
 coco changelog

-# For a specific range
+# For a specific range (using HEAD references)
 coco changelog -r HEAD~5:HEAD

+# For a specific range (using commit hashes)
+coco changelog -r abc1234:def5678

 # For a target branch
 coco changelog -b other-branch